Bed Bug Predators: What Insects/Animals Eat Bed Bugs?

 Most spiders who are hunting bed bugs can’t spread any diseases to humans in case of a spider bite.
 That is a plus when you compare that with some of the other insects which spread diseases.
 Another plus for spiders is that they will inhabit your bedroom, and hunt for bed bugs there.
 Other bed bug predators live in other parts of your home, which makes them a lesser threat to bed bugs.

-When you put all this information together, spiders could be a better choice when it comes to fighting bed bugs, then some other insects, but you still wouldn’t like a spider coming down from a ceiling to your face in the middle of the night.
+When you put all this information together, spiders could be a better choice when it comes to fighting bed bugs, than some other insects, but you still wouldn’t like a spider coming down from a ceiling to your face in the middle of the night.

-There are a lot of ant species that eat bed bugs, but pharaon ants are specialized for anti bed bug actions.
+There are a lot of ant species that eat bed bugs, but pharaon ants are specialized for anti-bed bug actions.
 They are light yellow-brown and that makes them distinctive from other ants.

 The problem with all ants, not just pharaon ants, is their reproduction speed.
 They are multiplying very quickly, and if not handled carefully you will get home full of ants, with colonies all over your living space.